Skip to content

 Benchmark Results

-Arduino Uno (Final Optimized)
+Arduino Uno (Optimized)

-• Flash Usage: 29% (9500/32256 bytes)
+• Flash Usage: ~29% (9500/32256 bytes)

-• RAM Usage: 81% (1675/2048 bytes)
+• RAM Usage: ~81% (1675/2048 bytes)

-• Movement Speed: Configurable 5-200ms (default 15ms - very smooth & fast)
+• Movement Speed: Configurable 5-200ms (default 15ms)

-Arduino Mega (Final Optimized)
+Arduino Mega (Optimized)

-• Flash Usage: 4% (10660/253952 bytes)
+• Flash Usage: ~4% (10660/253952 bytes)

-• RAM Usage: 21% (1786/8192 bytes)
+• RAM Usage: ~21% (1786/8192 bytes)

-• Movement Speed: Configurable 5-200ms (default 15ms - very smooth & fast)
+• Movement Speed: Configurable 5-200ms (default 15ms)

 Safety Features

-• Emergency Stop: Immediate halt of all movements
+• Emergency Stop: Immediate halt of all movements via button or Esc key.

-• Validation: Commands are validated before execution
+• Command Validation: All commands are validated for format and parameters before execution.

-• Movement Interruption: Emergency stop can interrupt ongoing movements
+• Movement Interruption: Emergency stop can interrupt ongoing movements including sequence playback.

 Sequence Management

-The system supports creating and managing movement sequences for automated operations:
+The system supports creating and managing movement sequences for automated operations.

 Recording Sequences